MarioEpack/ComposingPrograms/README.md

-# I have only worked on Hog.py script.It came from a learning course Composingprograms.com
+# I have only worked on Hog.py file.It is from a learning course Composingprograms.com